Jennie Bond: Royal correspondent

 In 1985, Bond became a radio news reporter and in 1988 she began to report for television, both for the BBC.
 She became a royal correspondent, which was to bring her to public attention, in 1989.
 During the 1990s she combined her reporting with several presentational roles – regularly fronting Breakfast News, the BBC One O'Clock News and the BBC Six O'Clock News, including presenting the Six O'Clock News on the day of the death of her close friend and fellow newsreader Jill Dando.

 Bond held the position as royal correspondent until the summer of 2003.
-During that time she reported on many dramatic and notable events connected with the royal family, including the 1992 Windsor Castle fire; two royal weddings; the break-up of Prince Andrew's marriage to Sarah Ferguson; the divorce of the Prince and Princess of Wales; the deaths of Queen Elizabeth The Queen Mother and Princess Margaret, and has reported on the late Queen and the Duke of Edinburgh's celebrations of her Golden Jubilee.
+During that time she reported on many dramatic and notable events connected with the royal family, including the 1992 Windsor Castle fire; two royal weddings; the break-up of Prince Andrew's marriage to Sarah Ferguson; the divorce of the Prince and Princess of Wales; the deaths of Queen Elizabeth the Queen Mother and Princess Margaret, and has reported on Elizabeth II and the Duke of Edinburgh's celebrations of her Golden Jubilee.
 She also travelled extensively with the Royal Family.
 In January 1994, she was in Australia when an attempt was made to shoot the Prince of Wales.

 Bond's reporting style suggested that she was close personally to members of the Royal Family.
 She commented that she had become close to Diana, Princess of Wales, and that her death came as a great shock.
 Bond actually instigated her first extended meeting with Diana in June 1995.
 Bond sent the princess a note, suggesting that if she was to report on Diana properly then she should at least know what her character was actually like, not basing her thoughts on stories that had appeared in newspapers.
 She commented on that meeting at Kensington Palace, stating: "Princess Diana was charming, articulate, fresh, interesting, but manipulative.
 She knew I was a journalist.
 This was no girlie-girlie meeting."
 In November 2020, Bond wrote in The Sunday Times that the princess told her virtually all of the details she later said to Martin Bashir in the interview she gave for Panorama in November 1995.

 She travelled with Diana, Princess of Wales, on her trip to Angola; with the late Queen on her first official visits to Russia in 1994; and when she met Nelson Mandela in South Africa a year later.
 However, her hardest and most challenging assignments were when she had to report on Diana's death and funeral in 1997.